- Latin America

 - Book Now

-An adventurous ride which begins near the ski town of Bariloche in Argentina, travel to the south and west and finish at Llanquihue Lake near Puerto Varas in Chile.
+An adventurous ride which begins near the ski town of Bariloche in Argentina.
+Travel on horseback to the south and west, and finish at Llanquihue Lake near Puerto Varas in Chile.

 There are lots of river crossings as well as some steep climbs and descents – all of which can be more demanding if the weather is unkind.